"It's not over yet," Norwood said

 She squared off against Norwood, an independent, in the nonpartisan runoff to succeed Reed, who is term limited from seeking re-election.

-, when Norwood narrowly lost to Reed and requested a recount, which certified the slim loss.
+The race to lead one of the largest cities in the South echoed Atlanta’s 2009 mayoral contest, when Norwood narrowly lost to Reed and requested a recount.
+A recount certified the slim loss.

 Acknowledging this history, Norwood said, “I’ve done this before.”